farrandi/dsci_562_regression_2/lecture_3.md

 # returns probabilities for each level
 ```

-- To get the predicted cumulative odds for a new observation, use `VGAM::vglm` function
+- To get the **corresponding predicted** cumulative odds for a new observation, use `VGAM::vglm` function

 ```R
 olr <- vglm(